-- The volume cannot be extended because the file system does not support it.
+- "The volume cannot be extended because the file system does not support it."

-- There is not enough usable free space on specified disk(s) to extend the volume.
+- "There is not enough usable free space on specified disk(s) to extend the volume."

-- The size of the extend is less than the minimum.
+- "The size of the extend is less than the minimum."

 To be short:

-Why can't extend volume in Server 2012 Disk Management
+2. Why can't extend volume in Server 2012 Disk Management

-What to do when unable to extend disk partition
+3. What to do if unable to extend volume in Windows Server 2012

-Step 2: Right click drive C: and select "Resize/Move Volume" again, drag right border towards right in the pop-up window.
+Step 2: Right click C: drive and select "Resize/Move Volume" again, drag right border towards right in the pop-up window.